USCIS case status

 Premium for active cases

-When your case is moving, Premium gives you more complete history, stronger follow-up prompts, and more guidance around delays, changes, and next checks.
+Get more complete tracking history, stronger follow-up prompts, deeper issue guidance, more personalized alert analysis, and better support around delays, changes, and next checks.

 Included in Premium